PicFest

 Learnings & Next Steps

-Working with Picfest was a great opportunity to start a project from scratch and confirm how important it is to find a balance between what is asked by the Stakeholder and what the user research communicates about the user’s needs.
+Working with Picfest was a great opportunity to start a project from scratch and contribute to build the structure of the app and an MVP.

-As this was a short-term project of only two weeks, I believe I could have improved some design aspects if I had more time to work on it, as well as dedicated more time to other flows and screens.
+As this was a short-term project of only two weeks, I believe I could have improved some aspects of the User Interface Design if I had more time to work on it.
+I would like to improve the accessibility of some parts of the interface to make sure all the screens are on Level AAA of the WCAG, for example, improving color contrast and providing alternative text for images.

-For the next steps I would dedicate myself to the “Search” feature, as it is intended to be developed with A.I. and allow the users to organize their Galleries with filters, categories and photos they appear on.
+For the next steps I would also dedicate myself to other flows such as the “Search” feature, as it is intended to be developed with A.I. and allow the users to organize their Galleries with filters, categories and photos they appear on.